Truth Telling in a World of Lies-

 There was a time in the not-so-distant past when Christians were governed by a lot of rules.
 Many of those rules were unwritten but very real and recognized by all members of polite Christian society.

 The use of alcohol was strictly forbidden.
 Tobacco use was assumed to be a clear sign of moral decay.
-Tri-weekly church attendance was an expectation.
+Tri-weekly church attendance was a basic expectation in most churches.
 Divorce was intolerable under any circumstances, even in situations where abuse was clearly evident.
-Entering a movie theater resulted in all sorts of trash talk.
+Entering a movie theater was a clear sign of moral decay.
 Only the vilest of heathens used salty language (at least in front of people).
-How one dressed was critically important; respectable men wore suits, hemlines were carefully monitored for modesty and women brazen enough to wear shorts were given the designation of “Jezebel”.
+How one dressed mattered; respectable men wore suits, hemlines were carefully monitored for modesty and women brazen enough to wear shorts were given the designation of “Jezebel”.

 Not all the rules were biblical.